felipe-monteiro16/payment-control-a-fabrica/README.md

 The tokens will be saved on `access_token.json` file.
 If these tokens expire, you'll need to do this process again to keep the access of the `Splitwise API`.

 Done!
-If everything went well, will have appeared the `users list` on terminal.
+If everything went well, it will have show the `users list` on terminal.

 ## Commands